Chapter 4 Instrumental Analysis

 Barbier Saint Hilaire, Pierre, Ulli M. Hohenester, Benoit Colsch, Jean-Claude Tabet, Christophe Junot, and François Fenaille.
 2018.
 “Evaluation of the High-Field Orbitrap Fusion for Compound Annotation in Metabolomics.”
 Analytical Chemistry 90 (5): 3030–35. https://doi.org/10.1021/acs.analchem.7b05372.

 Cai, Jingwei, and Zhengyin Yan.
 2021.
 “Re-Examining the Impact of Minimal Scans in Liquid ChromatographyMass Spectrometry Analysis.”
-Journal of the American Society for Mass Spectrometry, June. https://doi.org/10.1021/jasms.1c00073.
+Journal of the American Society for Mass Spectrometry, ahead of print, June. https://doi.org/10.1021/jasms.1c00073.

 Calbiani, F., M. Careri, L. Elviri, A. Mangia, and I. Zagnoni.
 2006.
 “Matrix Effects on Accurate Mass Measurements of Low-Molecular Weight Compounds Using Liquid Chromatography-Electrospray-Quadrupole Time-of-Flight Mass Spectrometry.”
 Journal of Mass Spectrometry 41 (3): 289–94. https://doi.org/10.1002/jms.984.